Category Archives: Belgian Royals

 Embed from Getty Images

 King Baudouin (Baudouin Albert Charles Léopold Axel Marie Gustave) was born September 7, 1930, at Stuyvenberg Castle, the eldest child of the future King Leopold III and Princess Astrid of Sweden.
 At just four years old, he became heir to the throne when his father became King upon his grandfather’s death.
 The following year, his mother, Queen Astrid, died.
 For several years during World War II, the family was held under house arrest in Belgium and later moved to Germany and then Austria before being freed by American forces in 1945.
-The family settled in Switzerland, unable to return to Belgium because of the very tense political climate, due primarily to the King’s actions during the war.
+The family settled in Switzerland, unable to return to Belgium because of the very tense political climate, due primarily to the King Leopold’s actions during World War II.
 While in Switzerland, Baudouin attended the Institut Le Rosey, before the family returned to Belgium in July 1950.
 However, the questions about the King’s actions remained, and the following month, King Leopold created Baudouin Prince Royal and transferred much of his authority to him.
 Eventually, in July 1951, Leopold abdicated and Baudouin became King of the Belgians.

 For more information about Baudouin see: